Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/message-system/deprecation-of-return-values.md

 ```

-NGO no longer supports this feature, but the same functionality can be achieved using a combination of both ServerRpc and ClientRpc methods as it is demonstrated below:
+NGO no longer supports this feature.
+To achieve the same functionality, use a combination of the ServerRpc and ClientRpc methods.
+The following code demonstrates this method:

 ```csharp
 void MyRpcInvoker()